hashworks-code/littlebrahma.v2/_caseStudy-service/gov.md

 cHead10: "5.
 Design"
 main_content:
-  - cContent15: "Designing a data heavy platform with a global teams as users come with a lot of restrictions.
-But the Adapt stage of our process along with the atomic design method helped us to come up with a design language that fits all."
+  - cContent15: "Designing a data heavy platform with  global teams as users, come with a lot of restrictions.
+But the Adapt stage of our process along with the atomic design method, helped us to come up with a design language that fits all."

 cHead11: "Evolve "
 csubHead6: "An improved UX solution"